temple69/Group_7_Cos-201_Project/PROJECTREADME.md

 ## CONCLUSION
 <p>The Java program is a simple yet effective way to generate and display a multiplication table from 1 to 12.
 The use of nested for loops and the printf method makes the program concise and efficient.
 The output is well-formatted and easy to read, making it a useful tool for anyone who needs to quickly generate a multiplication table.</p>
-Teamwork played out well in the implementation of this project, as everyone was delighted to contribute his quota</p>
+<p>Teamwork played out well in the implementation of this project, as everyone was delighted to contribute his quota</p>